AI Governance & Strategy

 Lisa Thiergart's work aims to bridge technical safety research with evolving policy demands by designing robust safety standards and regulatory frameworks that anticipate the challenges posed by advances toward smarter-than-human AI.

-• Lisa is the research manager at MIRI and leads the newly formed technical governance team.
+• Lisa is the Research Lead of Technical Governance Team at MIRI.
 Lisa has a BSc in Computer Science from TU Munich and specialized in ML research at Georgia Tech, including some research on RLHF for robotic control.
 Lisa also studied partial degrees in neuroscience and medicine and holds a graduate degree in technology management.
 Lisa was a MATS 3.0 and 3.1 scholar mentored by Alex Turner where she worked on model internals and contributed to the new technique of activation additions.
 After MATS, Lisa joined MIRI where she’s been working on research management, strategy and new research directions during the last year.
 Lisa is also a fellow and AI safety grant advisor at the Foresight Institute, where she explores whole brain emulation and its potential for AI safety.
 After focussing primarily on technical alignment research, this spring Lisa opened a new team at MIRI in response to rapid developments in the AI policy space and the need for further technical governance research bridging the gap between current safety standards and possible future government regulation which could provide strong safety cases.
 The team is recruiting this year, and strong scholars could potentially be hired to continue at MIRI after MATS.

 • This stream will do technical research in service of governance goals, including for example research on verification mechanisms for international coordination, enabling technologies for 3rd party verification, privacy-preserving mechanisms, and designing components for more robust safety standards.